 Bradley has received solo commissions and fellowships from Wave Farm, National Endowment for the Arts, Maryland State Arts Council, Sonic Circuits VII: Walker Art Center, Inter-Society for the Electronic Arts (ISEA), Museum of Contemporary Art Kiasma – Helsinki, Bienal de Arte Contemporaneo de Sevilla, Biacs3 – Spain, Wave Hill – Bronx, NY, and Hull Time-Based Arts – UK.

-Behind the scenes: Photos from Stephen Bradley’s audio recording set up
+Check out this photos from Stephen Bradley’s audio recording set up:

 -Hildegard Westerkamp, The Local and Global “Language” of Environmental Sound